 - Galactus fired me because I was just too awesome for him to handle.
 It's definitely not because he wanted me to shut up.

 - Then there was the time I was captured to be zombiefood.
 I tasted like cancer.
 And the time when I travelled to alternate universe and got infected by the Techno-Organic virus and almost assimilated by the Hive Mind of the virus... let's just say the result is not nice.

 - Trademark Favorite Food: I'm crazy for Tex-Mex, like tacos, burritos, and chimichangas.
-Sometimes I just like saying the word "Chimichanga" more than eating eating them...almost....
+Sometimes I just like saying the word "Chimichanga" more than actually eating them...almost....

 - Trash Talk: I had a "Your Mom" fight with Spidey in Amazing Spider-Man #611.
 It was fun!
 Even though I almost missed my chance to use Yo Mammageddon.

 - The Trickster: I'm an insane mercenary, so I'm doing odd things and disrespecting authority, but cops are okay, provided they're not trying to arrest me.

 - Trigger Happy: I like killing in general, but I LOVE ME SOME GUN!

 - Twist Ending: ARE YOU READY GUYS?
 THIS IS HUGE.
 In Joe Kelly's original run, I'M NOT EVEN WADE WILSON.
 I just killed a random guy in his house and took over his identity!
 I wasn't even a good guy to begin with!
 But Marvel retconned this story (back in my fight with T-Ray in Cable and Deadpool), so now apparently the Deadpool: Origins comic is the canon one.

 - Ultimate Marvel: Here are some tropes that apply to my Ultimate self: